 With data reliability you:

-- Set up data quality and monitoring checks on all your critical data assets and pipelines using built-in automation to do this efficiently and increase the coverage of data policies.
+- Establish data quality and monitoring checks for critical data assets and pipelines.
+Use built-in automation to ensure efficiency and expand coverage of data policies.

 - Monitor your data assets and pipelines continuously, getting alerts when data incidents occur.